run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 4. Download a _Helm_ values YAML file ``runai-<cluster-name>.yaml``
 5. (Optional) customize the values file.
 See [Customize Cluster Installation](customize-cluster-install.md)
 6. Install [Helm](https://helm.sh/docs/intro/install/)
-7. For RKE only, perform the steps [here](./customize-cluster-install.md#rke-specific-setup)
+7. For RKE and EKS, perform the steps [here](./cluster-prerequisites.md#cert-manager)
 8. Run the `helm` commands as provided in the wizard.

 !!!
 Info